-- a) Pay rent and other charges as required by the lease; - b) Have a credit history demonstrating financial responsibility including past performance in meeting financial obligations, history from landlords, utility companies, credit reporting agencies and court records; - c) Care for and avoid damaging the unit and common areas; - d) Debt screening including the use of EIV reports to determine if the applicant has a debt owed to the Authority; a prior debt to another PHA; was unfavorably terminated from another federally subsidized housing program; or is currently receiving assistance in another federally subsidized housing program; - e) Criminal background screening in accordance with the Fair Chance in Housing Act (FCHA) that permits consideration of whether an applicant has a conviction for the manufacture or production of methamphetamine on the premises of federallyassisted housing or whether an applicant has a lifetime registration requirement under any State sex offender registration program before making a conditional offer of housing. - f) Use facilities, equipment, and utilities for reasonable purposes and abide by any local ordinance, or Authority rules; - g) Respect the rights of other tenants to the peaceful enjoyment of their housing; demonstrate that household members can be expected not to interfere with other tenants in such a manner as to diminish their peaceful enjoyment of the premises by adversely affecting their health, safety, or welfare; adversely affect the physical environment or financial stability of the project; or violate the terms and conditions of the Public Housing Residential Lease Agreement. - h) Comply with any other essential conditions of the lease.
+- a) Pay rent and other charges as required by the lease; - b) Have a credit history demonstrating financial responsibility including past performance in meeting financial obligations, history from landlords, utility companies, credit reporting agencies and court records; - c) Care for and avoid damaging the unit and common areas; - d) Debt screening including the use of EIV reports to determine if the applicant has a debt owed to the Authority; a prior debt to another PHA; was unfavorably terminated from another federally subsidized housing program; or is currently receiving assistance in another federally subsidized housing program; - e) Criminal background checks on all adult household members; Not engaged in criminal activity that threatens the health, safety or right to peaceful enjoyment of other tenants or staff or acts of domestic violence, dating violence or stalking; and not engaged in drug related criminal activity, including illegal use of a controlled substance. - f) Use facilities, equipment, and utilities for reasonable purposes and abide by any local ordinance, or Authority rules; - g) Respect the rights of other tenants to the peaceful enjoyment of their housing; demonstrate that household members can be expected not to interfere with other tenants in such a manner as to diminish their peaceful enjoyment of the premises by adversely affecting their health, safety, or welfare; adversely affect the physical environment or financial stability of the project; or violate the terms and conditions of the Public Housing Residential Lease Agreement. - h) Comply with any other essential conditions of the lease.

 The Authority has adopted these screening procedures to ensure that every newly admitted tenant can be expected to comply with the basic rules of tenancy.
-Under the FCHA, the Authority cannot ever consider the following types of criminal records: